 California Skin Institute offers the XTRAC® excimer laser to provide new hope to individuals suffering from psoriasis.
 Using an intense beam of focused laser light, the XTRAC laser gets right to the area of concern, leaving healthy surrounding tissue alone.*

-The XTRAC excimer laser treatment system is the first FDA market-cleared laser treatment for psoriasis.
-Light years ahead of other treatment methods, XTRAC is designed to provide effective relief from unsightly and sometimes painful psoriatic skin lesions.
+The XTRAC excimer laser treatment system is the first FDA market-cleared laser treatment for psoriasis.* XTRAC is designed to provide effective relief from unsightly and sometimes painful psoriatic skin lesions.*

 The XTRAC excimer laser treatment system offers psoriasis sufferers many benefits.
 Depending on the extent and severity of your psoriasis, these can include:

-- Effective clearing – generally in 10 or less brief sessions
+- Significant clearing – generally in 10 or less brief sessions*

-- Provides long-lasting relief – typically several months free of symptoms
+- Provides long-lasting relief – typically several months without symptoms1,2*

 - Quick, easy, painless treatment – sessions last only a few minutes